TzerNanLinStudio/LeetCode/Algorithm/Ransom Note.md

 # 1. Problem

 The description of the problem is on LeetCode.
-Please refer to [Link](https://leetcode.com/problems/is-subsequence/).
+Please refer to [Link](https://leetcode.com/problems/ransom-note/).

 # 2. Solution

 ## 2.1.
 C++

+### 2.2.1.
+Approach One

+This is my initial idea, though it may not be the best approach.

 ```cpp
 class Solution {